artemtech/flask-pgsqlcheck/README.md

 # flask-pgsqlcheck
-flask version of xinetd for pgsqlcheck
+flask version of xinetd for pgsqlcheck.
+The idea is we run query to postgres `select pg_is_in_recovery()`.
+This query will return true or false.
+So, if it is true, then our instance is standby node, otherwise it is primary node.
+If the node is unreachable, then it will marked as DOWN.
+This script is suitable for creating high-availability postgresql behind haproxy.

 ## Build docker image
 ```